chunky-dev/docs/ChunkyDocs/docs/reference/user_interface/render_controls/advanced.md

 [^1]: The value of the `Target SPP` should be greater than the sum of the current SPP of the currently-loaded scene and the current SPP of the render dump to be merged to prevent unexpected behavior.

 [^2]: On Linux, this control will have no effect unless the `shutdown` command, which, by default, requires `sudo` to be run, is allowed to be run without `sudo`.

+[^3]: It should be noted that some features break at different ray depths; `minecraft:light` does not function below Ray Depth 5 (issue #1477).
+ESS:None below Ray Depth 3 (blocks will still glow at Ray Depth 2).
+Sunlight (off, fast, high_quality), Sky light, and ESS:(one, one_block, all) below Ray Depth 2; thought the sky texture is still visible at Ray Depth 1.

 --8<-- "includes/abbreviations.md"